fuglaro/filet-cloud/README.md

 * ⌨ Fast keyboard navigation.
 * 🖥 Terminal access to the storage host.
 * 💪 Hardened security.
-* 🧩 Active folder action plugins for creating custom commands which can autogenerate files such as photo albums, or disk usage reports.
+* 🧩 Active folder plugins for creating custom commands which can autogenerate files such as photo albums, or disk usage reports.
 * 🌏 Access from Firefox, Firefox mobile, Safari, Safari mobile, Chrome, Chrome mobile, and other Chromium based browsers.
 * 👁 Customisable thumbnail generation command.